TrigExpand Command

 TrigExpand( <Expression>, <Target Function>, <Target Variable> )

-Transforms a trigonometric expression into an expression using only simple variables as arguments, preferring the given target function and target variable.
+Expands trigonometric expressions into expressions containing (when possible) only the given target function and variable.

 TrigExpand( <Expression>, <Target Function>, <Target Variable>, <Target Variable> )

-Transforms a trigonometric expression into an expression using only simple variables as arguments, preferring the given target function and target variables.
+Expands trigonometric expressions into expressions containing (when possible) only the given target function and variables.